Obituary: Donald Richard Hall

 Donald Richard Hall, 81, of Arnoldsburg, WV, passed away January 15, 2021, at Miletree Center, Spencer, WV.

-He was born on July 14, 1939, in Calhoun County, WV, a daughter of the late Cecil and Nettie Mae Bowers Hall.
+He was born on July 14, 1939, in Calhoun County, WV, a son of the late Cecil and Nettie Mae Bowers Hall.

-He is survived by sons, Anthony Hall and Ronald Hall, both of North Carolina; daughter, Lora Lyons of North Carolina; grandchild, Cory Lyons
+He is survived by sons, Anthony Hall and Ronald Hall, both of North Carolina; daughter, Lora Lyons of Tennessee; grandson, Cory Lyons of Tennessee.

-In addition to his parents, he was preceded in death by his first wife, Corene Bailey Hall, and second wife, Ella Grace Hall; brothers, Darrell Hall and Doyle Hall; sister, Helen Whytsell.
+In addition to his parents, he was preceded in death by first wife, Corene Bailey Hall and second wife, Ella Grace Hall; brothers, Darrell Hall and Doyle Hall; sister, Helen Whytsell.

 Per Mr. Hall’s wishes, cremation was performed and no public service will be held at this time.
 Stump Funeral Home & Cremation, Inc., Arnoldsburg, WV handled the final arrangements of Mr. Hall.
 Online condolences may be expressed at www.stumpfuneralhomes.com